 Along with identifying and cutting unnecessary expenses so you have more cash, you could look at loan refinancing.

-Companies such as Credible offer lower interest refinance options (as low is 4.99 percent) for student loan holders.
+Companies such as Credible offer lower interest refinance options (as low is 3.49 percent fixed) for student loan holders.

 Getting a lower interest rate on your student loan may result in lower, more affordable payments for you.
 Those lower payments could help you eliminate the need for a forbearance.